Arksine/katapult/protocol.md

 - `block_size` - the size of a block (in bytes) expected in the `send block` and `request block` commands.
 Typically this should be 64 bytes.
 - `mcu_type_string` - The type of micro-controller (eg, "stm32f103xe").
+- `software_version_string` - The software version as reported by
+  `git describe --tags --always --long --dirty`.

 #### Send Block: `0x12`